CS596-CPU-vs-GPU/CS596-CPU-vs-GPU/README.md

 ## Advantages of GPU utilisation

-In this project, the GPU plays a crucial role in accelerating the data aggregation process by offloading computationally intensive tasks from the CPU.
-GPUs are designed for parallelism, with thousands of smaller cores capable of handling multiple operations simultaneously.
-Once the CPU parses and flattens the JSON data, the GPU takes over the hashing and aggregation tasks, which involve repetitive calculations that can be parallelized effectively.
-By leveraging GPU acceleration, the project reduces latency, enhances throughput, and handles larger datasets more efficiently than CPU-only processing.
+In the context of the results obtained from our system's implementation, the GPU's role in accelerating data aggregation processes was demonstrated to be highly effective.
+The benchmarking data shows the substantial impact of GPU usage in reducing computation times, particularly when dealing with large data volumes.

+Highlights from GPU Performance:
+- Significant Reduction in Processing Time: As evidenced in the comparative analysis of CPU versus GPU computation, the GPU was capable of processing up to 10GB of data in just 4.42 seconds, compared to the CPU's 150 seconds for the same volume.
+This not only illustrates the GPU's superior parallel processing capabilities but also highlights its efficiency in handling large-scale datasets.

+- Scalability and Efficiency: GPUs are inherently designed for high degrees of parallelism.
+This attribute was leveraged in our project to handle multiple operations simultaneously, a critical requirement for applications involving real-time data analysis and decision-making.

-GPU multithreading allows each thread to process data chunks independently, ensuring real-time processing even with continuous data streams from the CPU.
-Multiple GPU threads read from the data queue, process chunks in parallel, and store results in a buffer for aggregation.
-This approach optimizes hardware utilization, making it ideal for real-time systems and large-scale pipelines.
+- Real-time Processing: GPU multithreading facilitated the handling of continuous data streams from the CPU, ensuring that each thread could process data chunks independently without delay.
+This was crucial for maintaining high throughput rates and reducing latency, which are vital for real-time systems and large-scale data pipelines.

 ## Future Work